-Fuel is flammable.
+Fuel is VERY flammable.
 Use extreme care when mixing, storing or handling, or serious personal injury may result.

-- Use an approved fuel container. - Do not smoke near fuel. - Do not allow flames or sparks near fuel. - Fuel tanks/cans may be under pressure.
-Always loosen fuel caps slowly allowing pressure to equalize. - Never refuel a unit when the engine is hot or running. - Do not fill fuel tanks indoors.
-Always fill fuel tanks outdoors over bare ground. - Do not overfill fuel tank.
+- Use an approved fuel container. - DO NOT smoke near fuel. - DO NOT allow flames or sparks near fuel. - Fuel tanks/cans may be under pressure.
+Always loosen fuel caps slowly allowing pressure to equalize. - NEVER refuel a unit when the engine is HOT or RUNNING! - DO NOT fill fuel tanks indoors.
+ALWAYS fill fuel tanks outdoors over bare ground. - DO NOT overfill fuel tank.
 Wipe up spills immediately. - Securely tighten fuel tank cap and close fuel container after refueling. - Inspect for fuel leakage.
-If fuel leakage is found, do not start or operate unit until leakage is repaired.

-Use caution when handling fuel.
+If fuel leakage is found, do not start or operate unit until leakage is repaired. - Use caution when handling fuel.
 Mix and pour fuel outdoors where there are no sparks and flames.
 Slowly remove the fuel cap only after stopping the engine and allowing the unit to cool.
 Do not smoke while fueling or mixing fuel.
-Move the unit at least 3 m (10 ft.) from the fueling point before starting the engine.
+Move the unit at least 10 feet (3 m) from the fueling point before starting the engine.